navikt/next-logger/README.md

 # next-logger

 A simple logger that lets you log from both the frontend and the backend.
-Both show up in [logs.adeo.no](https://logs.adeo.no) under `+application:yourapp` with correct log level.
+Both will log in a JSON format that [logs.adeo.no](https://logs.adeo.no) understands.
+And all logs are grouped under your application (`+application:yourapp`) with correct log level.

 ## Getting started